All hail the almighty chia seed!

 Chia seeds are one of our top recommendations when it comes to constipation.
 The 11grams of fiber per oz. of chia seeds is nearly 30% of the recommended daily intake of fibre for men, and nearly 50% of the recommended daily intake of fibre for women.
 That paired with other dietary sources from fresh fruits, vegetables, legumes and whole grains, can help you feel free of your toilet troubles.
 Just sayin’.

-The scoop on prebiotic fibre.
+The scoop on prebiotic fiber.

 What else are chia seeds good for

 Aside from all this gut talk, chia seeds have some other pretty awesome health benefits.
-They’re incredibly high in antioxidants, making them a heart healthy food, and great for your skin.
+They’re incredibly high in antioxidants, making them a heart-healthy food, and great for your skin.
 They’re a wonderful source of plant-based protein, for those who are looking to make a shift away from meat, and they are being researched for their abilities to possibly assist in the prevention of metabolic disorders, like insulin resistance.

 Not only are chia seeds beneficial for so many body systems, but due to their high protein content, they are also an incredibly filling food that helps with satiety, which makes them a great addition for those wishing to lose weight.

-Word of the wise, due to chia seeds’ incredibly high amount of fibre, and the fact that they bulk when absorbed by water, you don’t need to consume too much chia in order to reap the benefits.
+Word of the wise, due to chia seeds’ incredibly high amount of fiber, and the fact that they bulk when absorbed by water, you don’t need to consume too much chia in order to reap the benefits.
 As a matter of fact, too much chia can cause digestive upset.
 Be sure to start with a small amount and slowly increase intake.
-Also, remember to drink plenty of water throughout the day, since water is necessary for fibre to pass through the digestive tract.
+Also, remember to drink plenty of water throughout the day, since water is necessary for fiber to pass through the digestive tract.

 HOW TO USE CHIA SEEDS & OUR TOP FAV BRANDS